|

 planning has been done for an "Arecibo-class" radio

 telescope in Brazil which could also be used as a radar.
+The inclusion of radar data in the orbital solutions would

 allow an NEO's motion to be accurately integrated forward for